 Diarrhea is frequent, loose stool.
 Diarrhea may get worse during disease flares.4 It is more likely to be watery if you have inflammation in the small intestine, which can occur with Crohn’s disease.
 If the inflammation is in your large intestine, diarrhea may be bloody.4,5 Diarrhea is a risk factor for urgency or incontinence.
 Incontinence, or the inability to control bowel movements, is a devastating symptom.
 It affects many people with IBD.

 In a year-long survey, 63% of respondents with Crohn’s disease and 38% of respondents with ulcerative colitis reported having diarrhea at some point.6 It was the most common symptom during a flare, occurring in 84% of respondents.

 Abdominal cramps and pain

-For multiple reasons, weight loss is a common symptom of Crohn’s disease.
+For multiple reasons, weight loss is a common symptom of IBD.
 It is likely to occur during flares, when it can be difficult to eat.
 Malabsorption and bleeding can also decrease nutritional status.
 You may be able to identify and avoid foods that worsen your symptoms.
 However, too many food restrictions can also limit intake and make it difficult to eat a balance diet.

-Constipation can be a symptom of complications or a side effect of medications.
+Constipation can be a symptom of complications from IBD or a side effect of medications.
 Specifically, a stricture or anal fissure can lead to constipation.
 Opioid pain relievers and iron supplements can also cause constipation.

-Crohn’s disease can cause sores, cracks, swelling, and redness in the mouth.12 Sometimes, the lining of the mouth undergoes the same changes as the lining of the digestive tract.
+Crohn’s disease can cause sores, cracks, swelling, and redness in the mouth.14 Sometimes, the lining of the mouth undergoes the same changes as the lining of the digestive tract.
 Other times, malnutrition and medications cause oral symptoms.
 Not all sores are painful.
 However, painful sores can interfere with eating and drinking.